metno/sedr/README.md

 ## Overview of architecture

-- __init__ includes tests from ogcapi, edrreq and rodeoprofile at startup.
+- __init__ includes tests from ogcapi, edrreq and metoceanprofile at startup.
 Tests are categorized as landing, conformance and collection tests.
 - Landing and conformance tests are run first, in the preflight phase.
 - Then schemathesis will validate the OpenAPI spec and run lots of automatic tests, including fuzzing of query parameters.
 Collection tests are run during this phase.

 ## Documentation

 - See [Changelog](CHANGELOG.md)
-- Use --rodeo-profile-core to force a test against the profile core conformance class
+- Use --metocean-profile-core to force a test against the profile core conformance class
-- Use --rodeo-profile-insitu-observations to force a test against the profile insitu observations conformance class.
+- Use --metocean-profile-insitu-observations to force a test against the profile insitu observations conformance class.
 - Use --strict to also fail on SHOULD requirements.
 - Use --log-file debug.log to get all output.
 For docker variant, see [Test it out](#test-it-out).